WebexCC-SA/LAB-21177/docs/Excercise4.md

 - Click **Visualization**, then double-click your personal user folder: `WebexOne_Report_User[num]`.

-- Open the pre-configured report named **CSR Report on SBR** (a pre-built copy of the stock Customer Session Record report).
+- A pre-configured report named **CSR Report on SBR** (a pre-built copy of the stock Customer Session Record report) is present.

 !!!
 Note
 This report is  pre-populated with several Row Segments to simplify setup: